corcor27/AI_SUMMER_SCHOOL_2023/Readme.md

 1.6 (Everyone) Once installed open jupyter Notebook, then click "New" (top right) and python 3 and this will open you a new notebook to code some python.

+1.7 (Everyone) Find where your conda enviroment is sorted and zip up enviroment such that you have a backup.
+You will thank me later

 # Data handling with Pandas